-Business relations between Esker Group companies are defined in the list of freely contracted agreements (transactions relating to ordinary operating activities concluded under normal conditions) for fiscal 2011, established by the Supervisory Board.
+Business relations between Esker Group companies are defined in the list of freely contracted agreements (transactions relating to ordinary operating activities concluded under normal conditions) for fiscal 2012, established by the Supervisory Board.
 Amounts invoiced by the Group consisted of the following:

 - Sales of products by the parent company to subsidiaries;

-- Royalties;
+- Royalties

-- Re-invoicing of marketing expenses;
+- Marketing expense chargebacks;

-- Re-invoicing of staff costs;
+- Staff costs chargebacks;

 - Interest on advances.

-In fiscal 2011, Esker S.A. invoiced on this basis a total of \notin 6,085,000 to all subsidiaries (\notin 5,429,000 in 2010).
-These subsidiaries in turn invoiced the parent company \notin 263,000 (\notin 188,000 in 2010).
+In fiscal 2012, Esker S.A. invoiced on this basis a total of €7,719,000 to all subsidiaries (€6,085,000 in 2011).
+These subsidiaries in turn invoiced the parent company €276,000 (€263,000 in 2011).
 Income and expenses relating to intercompany billings are eliminated in consolidation.
 As such, they have no financial impact on the Group's consolidated financial statements.